ahnungsloscore/mini-projects/magic-8-ball/README.md

 # Magic 8-Ball

 Magic 8-Ball is a **fun, beginner-friendly web project** built using **HTML, CSS, and JavaScript**.
-It lets users **type a yes/no question** and receive a **random answer** from a set of 9 possible responses — just like the classic Magic 8-Ball toy.
+It lets users **type a yes/no question** and receive a **random answer** from a set of 9 possible responses similar to the classic Magic 8-Ball toy.

 ## How to Use